AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>Organization.name</td>
                     <td>Composition.extension(composition-author-role)> PractitionerRole.organization> Organization.name</td>
                     <td>
-                        <p>This requirement states a PSML document shall contain the name of the organisation the author is representing.</p>
+                        <p>This requirement mandates inclusion of the name of the organisation
-                        <p>The profile supports the organisation the author is representing as an optional element.
-The profile for organisation allows a name or identifier - it does not mandate name.</p>
+                            the author is representing.
+This requirement is best enforced in a further profile.</p>
-                        <p>This requirement is best enforced in a conformance profile.</p>
+                        <p>The profile supports organisation as optional.</p>
                     </td>
                 </tr>
                 <!-- ======================================================================== -->